Smallpox vaccine: Eradication of smallpox

 Smallpox was eradicated by a massive international search for outbreaks, backed up with a vaccination program, starting in 1967.
 It was organised and co-ordinated by a World Health Organization (WHO) unit, set up and headed by Donald Henderson.
 The last case in the Americas occurred in 1971 (Brazil), south-east Asia (Indonesia) in 1972, and on the Indian subcontinent in 1975 (Bangladesh).
 After two years of intensive searches, what proved to be the last endemic case anywhere in the world occurred in Somalia, in October 1977.
 A Global Commission for the Certification of Smallpox Eradication chaired by Frank Fenner examined the evidence from, and visited where necessary, all countries where smallpox had been endemic.
 In December 1979 they concluded that smallpox had been eradicated; a conclusion endorsed by the WHO General Assembly in May 1980.
 However, even as the disease was being eradicated there still remained stocks of smallpox virus in many laboratories.
 Accelerated by two cases of smallpox in 1978, one fatal (Janet Parker), caused by an accidental and unexplained containment breach at a laboratory at the University of Birmingham Medical School, the WHO ensured that known stocks of smallpox virus were either destroyed or moved to safer laboratories.
 By 1979, only four laboratories were known to have smallpox virus.
 All English stocks held at St Mary's Hospital, London were transferred to more secure facilities at Porton Down and then to the US at the Centers for Disease Control and Prevention (CDC) in Atlanta, Georgia in 1982, and all South African stocks were destroyed in 1983.
 By 1984, the only known stocks were kept at the CDC in the U.S. and the State Research Center of Virology and Biotechnology (VECTOR) in Koltsovo, Russia.
 These states report that their repositories are for possible anti-bioweaponry research and insurance if some obscure reservoir of natural smallpox is discovered in the future.

+Long-term eradication efforts were constantly being delayed because of the distinct political and cultural views different countries had.
+In the following decades, smallpox became more difficult to ignore, requiring more attention than ever before.
+In the 1970s, the chief of the WHO SEP (Smallpox Eradication Program), W.A.
+Henderson, wanted to lead the action and form campaigns that would help eradicate smallpox.
+His team's efforts worked out to help eradicate smallpox as more health programs formed and countries finally arrived to a mutual agreement on how to handle smallpox in effective ways.